ziphra-messenger/ziphra-server-docker/README.md

-# 🐳 Ziphra Project - Docker Setup
+# 🐳 Ziphra Messeger - Docker Setup

 This repository contains all the services required to run the Ziphra system using Docker containers.
 Two startup scripts are included: `startup.bat` (for Windows) and `startup.sh` (for Linux/macOS), which are responsible for loading the necessary environment variables.